vcc-caeit/ansible-role.buildiso/README.md

     buildiso_output: custom.iso
     buildiso_image: disco-desktop-amd64.iso

-Select which `/preseed/<filename>.seed` to modify by setting `buildiso_preseed`.
+Select which `/preseed/<filename>.seed` to modify by setting `buildiso_preseed_name`.
 You could change this to a different one, but you still need to alter your `buildiso_menu` to make use of it.
 To include additional your own content for the preseed file, use the variable `buildiso_preseed_content`.
-The content of `preseed/ubuntu.seed` will always be included first in the file and you need to specify variables again to override them.
+The content of the file `/preseed/ubuntu.seed` is default.

-    buildiso_preseed: ubuntu
+    buildiso_preseed_name: ubuntu
     buildiso_preseed_content: None

 The boot menu of the image can be set to alternative options.
 There is no timeout in making the choice, and the default entry will be the default selection.